-On August 26, 2015 the Company received promissory notes from two individuals for \$40,000 each for total loan proceeds of \$80,000, due on November 24, 2015 (due on demand upon default), non-interest bearing, and unsecured.
-As consideration for the loan the Company issued 80,000 common stock purchase warrants to each individual.
+On August 26, 2015 we issued promissory notes to two individuals for \$40,000 each for total loan proceeds of \$80,000, due on November 24, 2015 (due on demand upon default), non-interest bearing, and unsecured.
+As additional consideration for the loan, we issued 80,000 common stock purchase warrants to each individual.
 The warrants have an exercise price of \$0.20 and term of five years.
 The promissory note has a relative fair value of \$56,766 and the warrants has a relative fair value of \$23,234 at the date of issuance determined using the Black-Scholes option-pricing model.
 The assumptions used to calculate the fair market value are as follows: (i) risk-free interest rate of 1.49% (ii) estimated volatility of 198% (iii) dividend yield of 0.00% and (iv) expected life of the warrants of five years.